nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Phone number (with `p/` prefix) should be an 8-digit mainstream Singaporean phone number starting with 9, 8, 7, or 6.
 - Postal code (with `pc/` prefix) should be a 6-digit number.

-> Note: Any name inputs with space before and after name string will be trimmed
+> Note: Leading and trailing spaces in name inputs will be automatically removed.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** Any further specification in ability to add or edit fields is described in the respective field's error message</div>